X

 The governor announced the special election after Sen. Geraldine Thompson died from knee surgery complications on Feb.
 13. Following three decades of service in the Orange County education system, Thompson served in both the Florida House of Representatives and the Florida Senate.
 She also authored Black America: Orlando, Florida, establishing herself as a historian.

-“I recognize that I am standing on the shoulders of the greats who came before me—especially my mentor, the late Sen. Geraldine F. Thompson,” Bracy Davis said in the Orlando Sentinel.
+“I recognize that I am standing on the shoulders of the greats who came before me—especially my mentor, the late Sen. Geraldine F. Thompson,” Bracy Davis said.
 “I promise to carry forward her legacy with integrity, courage, and a deep commitment to justice.”

 The western side of Florida Senate District 15 covers Apopka, Lockhart, Clarcona and Ocoee, with Florida’s Turnpike serving as its southwest border.
 I-4 serves as the eastern border, and it intersects with Florida’s Turnpike just north of the district’s southeastern border.